Overlord (2018 film)

-Overlord is a 2018 American science fiction action horror film directed by Julius Avery and written by Billy Ray and Mark L. Smith.
+Overlord is a 2018 American World War II action horror film directed by Julius Avery and written by Billy Ray and Mark L. Smith.
 It stars Jovan Adepo, Wyatt Russell, Mathilde Ollivier, John Magaro, Gianny Taufer, Pilou Asbæk, Bokeem Woodbine and Iain De Caestecker.
-The film was produced by J. J. Abrams, through his Bad Robot Productions banner, and Lindsey Weber.
+The film was produced by Lindsey Weber and J. J. Abrams, through his Bad Robot banner, as the company's first R-rated film.
 The plot follows several American soldiers who are dropped behind enemy lines the day before D-Day and discover terrifying Nazi experiments.

 Overlord was released in the United States on November 9, 2018, by Paramount Pictures.
-The film grossed $41 million against a budget of $38 million.
+The film received generally positive reviews and grossed $41.7 million against a budget of $38 million.